Manorama Six Feet Under: Plot

 He follows the woman and makes contact with her.
 She lives with the doctor Anil Poddar.
 She turns out to be Sameera Rathore, the illegitimate daughter of Rathore.
 She was trying to get Rathore to accept her as a daughter.
+He and Sheetal discuss what to do next and they almost kiss but his wife calls him and he takes her call immediately remembering his marriage.
 Satyaveer begins piecing the parts together.
-However, when Satyaveer visits the doctor, he finds that the doctor and Sameera have both been brutally murdered.
-There he and Sheetal discuss what to do next and they almost kiss but his wife calls him and he takes her call immediately remembering his marriage.
-He runs to the children's home where he discovers that Sheetal has actually been dead for around 8–10 days.
+He receives a call from Dr. Anil's residence asking him to meet however, when Satyaveer visits the doctor, he finds that the doctor and Sameera have both been brutally murdered.
+But their house help mistakes Satyaveer as the murderer so he fleds the scene with his scooter.
+He calls Sheetal frantically but no one answers the call so he runs to the children's home where he discovers that Sheetal has actually been dead for around 8–10 days and the woman staying with him was an imposter.

-When Satyaveer visits them again, he finds both murdered.
-Shocked, he returns home to discover that Sheetal was actually dead for over a week—the woman staying with him was an imposter.
 She calmly reveals herself as Neetu, a concubine of Rathore, and directs him to hand over the photos to Rathore.

-Satyaveer returns to confront Rathore.
-He confronts Rathore, exposing him as a pedophile exploiting children from the local orphanage.
+Satyaveer returns to confront Rathore, where he learns that Manorama was not after the photos of the affair instead she had a separate roll that she herself washed in the studio.
+Further investigation reveals a bigger shock which leads to him vomiting and unable to digest the reality.
+He confronts Rathore, exposing him as a pedophile exploiting children from the local orphanage, which resulted in the death of Deepthi (a child shown missing in the beginning of the movie).
 Manorama and the real Sheetal, both tied to the orphanage, had uncovered his crimes and were silenced.

 Neetu tries to seduce Satyaveer on Rathore's orders, but he resists.
 He also reveals that Manorama and Dr. Poddar were siblings.
-Knowing Rathore had terminal lung cancer, they fed him placebos to keep him alive long enough to accept Sameera as his heir.
-But now, it’s too late.
-Rathore’s wife, hearing the full story, laughs in relief.
+Knowing Rathore had terminal lung cancer, they fed him placebos to keep him alive long enough to accept Sameera as his heir and when Rathore dies the properties will go to the sole heir Sameer and through her, to Manorama and Anil.
+But now, it's too late.
+Rathore's wife, wheelchair bound, hearing the full story, laughs in relief.

 As Satyaveer is walking out, he slaps one of the goons who is asthmatic, and the goon starts choking on a peanut, but Satyaveer continues walking by carefree.
 He remarks that there is a god up there, and he will listen one day, all you have to ask is "Is anyone there"?.
 He gets away in the pink taxi and reunites with his wife and son at the terminal.